Beer Can Chicken is easy to make with a can of your favorite beer (or other carbonated beverage) and it can be grilled or baked!

 Beer Can Chicken Seasoning

-You can use any kind of chicken seasoning you’d like including store bought or homemade.
-If you’d like this recipe is great made with
+You can use any kind of chicken seasoning you’d like including store-bought or homemade.

 - Homemade Seasoned Salt & fresh black pepper